Maimonator/telewrap/README.md

 ```bash
 tlw my_program
 ```
+Now you can send `/status` to your bot to get the last line from the `STDOUT` or `STDERR` of the program to your telegram.

 If your command has any flags that are conflicting with `tl` you can use the following forms